PelionIoT/pelion-edge-provisioner/README.md

     --- --- ca.crt
     ```

-Manually run the validator `./fcu-config-validator.sh` on fcu_config_dir to verify if the respective files are in above structure.
+Manually run the validator `./fcu-config-validator.sh` on fcu_config_dir to verify respective files are in the above structure.

 ## Installation